Event Name Tag Etiquette: Part 1

 Company Name Tag

-Many businesses require their staff to wear name badges for identification.
-In this case, wearing such badges on the left shoulder is appropriate.
+Many businesses require their staff to wear name tags for identification.
+In this case, wearing such tags on the left shoulder is appropriate.

-BONUS: Placing name tags straight and in plain view.
+BONUS: Place name tags straight and in plain view.

 Never wear your name tag crooked, sideways or upside down.
 It sends a negative message to others, usually implying a lack of respect for the occasion or a lack of care or interest in your appearance.